CedricLeon/Setup_Lightning_Hydra_template/README.md

 ## Description

 This repo is just my fork from [ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) where I modified some setup parameters to be ready to go directly after cloning.
-Reference the **Modified from template** section to see the changes. otherwise the main modifications are the following:
+Reference the [Modified from template](#modified-from-template) section to see the detailed changes or check [Features to come](#features-to-come) if you're motivate for a PR 😁.

+The main modifications are the following:
-- I set up `hydra-submitit-launcher` for an easier usage of SLURM, and add example config setups for clusters (JUWELS, Terrabyte to come)
+- `hydra-submitit-launcher` is set up for an easier usage of SLURM, and add example config setups for clusters (JUWELS, Terrabyte to come)
-- I commit to use Weight & Biases (W&B) logger.
+- Weight & Biases (W&B) logger became the default logger.
 Other loggers are still possible to use, but everything is setup by default for W&B.
-- I use [wandb_osh](https://github.com/klieret/wandb-offline-sync-hook) to support offline, real-time logging of my runs on W&B. In this template, setting up `wandb_osh` is as easy as that:
+- W&B is improved with [wandb_osh](https://github.com/klieret/wandb-offline-sync-hook) to support offline, real-time logging of my runs on W&B. In this template, setting up wandb_osh is as easy as that:
   - Switch `logger.wandb.offline` to `True`
   - Have the "Farm" running on the login node, i.e., with the command `wandb-osh`